 Mr. Frederickson’s recent representative cases include:

-From November 2011 to May 2012, Mr. Frederickson served as a Special Assistant District Attorney for Middlesex County.
+In addition to his trial work at Goodwin, from November 2011 to May 2012, Mr. Frederickson served as a Special Assistant District Attorney for Middlesex County.
 In that capacity, he prosecuted hundreds of felony and misdemeanor criminal cases and tried over a dozen jury and non-jury cases.
 He also argued countless dispositive and evidentiary motions, many of which involved constitutional issues.